-SCORM Webhooks: Real-Time Event Tracking for Learning Content
+SCORM Webhooks: Event-Driven Tracking for Learning Content

 Push vs Poll: Why Webhooks Matter